praveenoruganti/praveenoruganti-mongoose-mongodb-atlas/README.md

 Let see the basic ways of using Mongoose and even using it with the MongoDB Atlas remote database.

 ## Prerequisites
-Since we’ll be using Express to set up a basic server and be setting up a very basic REST Api without any authentication, but the routing will be asynchronous and we’ll be using async/await functions, which you can freshen up on here.
+Since weâ€™ll be using Express to set up a basic server and be setting up a very basic REST Api without any authentication, but the routing will be asynchronous and weâ€™ll be using async/await functions, which you can freshen up on here.

 ## MongoDB Atlas Setup

-We’ll need to get setup with MongoDB Atlas.
-Here’s a summary of the steps to get started:
+Weâ€™ll need to get setup with MongoDB Atlas.
+Hereâ€™s a summary of the steps to get started:

 - Setup an account
 - Hit Build a Cluster
 - Go to Database Access and hit Add New User.
-Add a username and password, if you autogenerate a password make sure you copy it, we’ll need it later.
+Add a username and password, if you autogenerate a password make sure you copy it, weâ€™ll need it later.
 - Go to Network Access, hit Add IP Address, and hit Add Current IP Address, then confirm.
 - Go to Clusters, if your cluster build is done then hit Connect, Connect Your Application, and copy the line of code it gives you
 - Everything else with MongoDB Atlas will be handled on our end with in Node.js.